 What learning and development opportunities are on offer to a student joining your service area?

-Forensic Technology are a growing team, predominantly London based, with teams in our regional offices Birmingham, Manchester and St Albans.
+Forensic is a growing team, predominantly London based, with teams in our regional offices Birmingham, Manchester and St Albans.
 Alongside our graduate training programme at our London and St Albans offices, we plan to continue growing the team over the next few years, including our regional offices, which will present a wealth of opportunities for individuals who are interested in career advancements.
 Should you be interested in travel, there are many opportunities to work abroad on temporary assignments such as in our Swiss or Middle East practices.